 Definition of MacConkey Agar Medium

-MacConkey agar media can define as the indicator, selective and differential media, which determines the growth or presence of the gram-negative enteric bacilli from the different samples that are important for the sanitary purpose.
-It can function as a selective media as it ensures the growth of gram-negative enteric bacilli by restricting the growth of other organisms.
+MacConkey agar media serves as the indicator, selective and differential media, which determines the growth or presence of the gram-negative enteric bacilli from the different samples that are important for the sanitary purpose.
+It functions as a selective media, which ensures the growth of gram-negative enteric bacilli by restricting the growth of other organisms.

-MacConkey agar media can also work as a differential media by which one can easily distinguish between the closely related gram-negative bacteria depending upon the lactose fermentation and acid production.
-It acts as an indicator media that indicate the presence or absence of lactose fermenters by a definite colour change in the developing colonies as well as the media.
+MacConkey agar media is also employed as a differential media by which one can easily discriminate the closely related gram-negative bacteria, depending upon the lactose fermentation and acid production.
+It also acts as the indicator media, which indicates the presence or absence of lactose fermenters by a definite colour change in the developing colonies as well as the media.

 - In dehydrated form: The media appears beige-pink and homogenous.